Why feminism can change the world

 3 ways feminism can change the world

-Feminism is all about gender equality and if we want to ensure that everyone has the same fundamental rights, such as education, healthcare, clean water, sanitation, livelihood and protection, then acknowledging that girls and women are denied these rights simply because of their gender is a crucial first step – we can’t move forward if half the population is held back!
-Here are 3 major reasons why feminism can change the world:
+Feminism is all about equal rights for everyone and if we want to ensure that everyone has the same fundamental rights, such as education, healthcare, clean water, sanitation, livelihood and protection, then acknowledging that girls and women are being denied these rights is a crucial first step – we can’t move forward if half the population is held back!
+Here are three major reasons why feminism can change the world:

 1. When girls are educated and empowered, they uplift their entire communities